andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 };
 ```

-If you don't want to display custom React components or use custom syntax highlighting, you can now call it a day and enjoy your new Markdoc-driven blog in Remix!
+Great!
+Your Markdown content is now styled and includes frontmatter for any metadata, such as meta tags.
+For a simple blog post, this is already a great setup.

-Next, we will replace the HTML render and instead render the content to React, using custom React components.
-We were able to render the HTML on the server and then injecting the HTML string in our React app.
+Next, we replace the HTML render and instead render the content to React, using custom React components.
+We were able to render the HTML on the server and then inject the HTML string into our React app.
 Now, we have to move the rendering part into our React component.
-From our `loader` function, we will now return the transformed JSON representation of the content, before rendering it to a React Node in our component:
+From our `loader` function, we will now return the transformed JSON representation of the content before rendering it to a React Node in our component:

 ```tsx
 // Add new imports